Risotto Rice Type

 It’s also worth noting that different rice varieties can have varying levels of starch content.
 Higher starch content can result in a creamier texture, while lower starch content can lead to a firmer texture.
 If you’re looking for a creamy risotto, choose a rice variety with a higher starch content, such as Arborio or Vialone Nano.
 For a firmer texture, go for a rice variety with lower starch content, like Carnaroli.

-See also How Many Cups of Water for Rice Cooker
+See also How to Harvest and Forage for Wild Rice

 Arborio Rice vs Carnaroli Rice: Which is Better for Risotto?